NaftaliHolland/alx-low_level_programming/0x00-hello_world/README.md

 3.Compiles aC file and creates an wxcecutable file and saves the output  in a variablr Program that prints 'Progrmming is like buiulding a multilingul puzzle' Program that prints 'Progrmming is like buiulding a multilingul puzzle'
+6. Programm that prints the size of data types